nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Clustered:** Pertaining to the state or condition of being clustered.

-### Expanded Definition and Usage\nNanoclusters, with their unique properties arising from size and atomic arrangement, are pivotal in advancing technologies across a variety of fields.
+### Expanded Definition and Usage:
+Nanoclusters, with their unique properties arising from size and atomic arrangement, are pivotal in advancing technologies across a variety of fields.
 In catalysis, metal nanoclusters provide high activity due to their high proportion of surface atoms, which are directly involved in chemical reactions.
 In medicine, their ability to precisely absorb and emit light makes them suitable for imaging applications, while their reactivity and small size allow for targeted drug delivery.
 In electronics, nanoclusters contribute to the development of smaller, faster, and more energy-efficient components, particularly in quantum computing and high-performance transistors.

 This lexical dictionary entry provides a comprehensive overview of nanoclusters, illustrating their definition, classification, and extensive application range.
 By understanding the precise nature and role of nanoclusters, researchers and professionals can better harness their properties for innovative solutions in science and technology.